Soldier martyred, 3 injured after terrorists open fire on CRPF party in J&K

 India

-Srinagar, July 01: One CRPF has been martyred in a terror attack at Sopore in Janmu and Kashmir.
-One civlian too has lost his life in the attack.
+Srinagar, July 01: One CRPF has been martyred in a terror attack at Sopore in Jammu and Kashmir.
+One civilian too has lost his life in the attack.

 Three other jawans have been injured in the attack.